xitao1812/property-management-application/README.md

 ## Phase 4: Task 2
-- If a property at 3361 Euclid Ave, Vancouver is added to the property list, the event is "Property: [3361 Euclid Ave, Vancouver] added to the property list"
+- If a property at 3361 Euclid Ave, Vancouver is added to the property list, the event is the time logged and "Property: [3361 Euclid Ave, Vancouver] added to the property list"
-- If a property is removed from the list, the event is "A property removed from the property list"
+- If a property is removed from the list, the event is the time logged and "A property removed from the property list"
-- If a property at 3361 Euclid Ave, Vancouver is mark as sold and updated with new owner name to Cathy, the event is "Marked Property: [3361 Euclid Ave,Vancouver] as sold" and "Updated the owner name of
+- If a property at 3361 Euclid Ave, Vancouver is mark as sold and updated with new owner name to Cathy, the event is the time logged and "Marked Property: [3361 Euclid Ave,Vancouver] as sold" and "Updated the owner name of
 Property: [3361 Euclid Ave, Vancouver] to Cathy"